-Once the only Assize for the county, Lancaster saw a vast number of people pass through its doors, accused of various crimes, many of which were, until the end of the 1820s, punishable by death.
+Until 1835 the only Assize for the county, Lancaster Castle saw a vast number of accused people pass through its doors, many of whom would have been on trial for their life.

-An interesting relic of this age is the branding iron in the dock, which consists of a metal holdfast designed to immobilise the wrist and fingers, whilst a red hot branding iron embossed with the letter M was applied to the brawn of the thumb.
+An interesting relic of this age is the branding iron in the dock.
+This consists of a metal holdfast designed to immobilise the wrist and fingers, whilst a red-hot branding iron embossed with the letter M was applied to the brawn of the thumb.
 This identified the convicted person as a ‘malefactor’ or ‘evil-doer.’

 The Branding Iron was last used in 1811.
-It was the practice of the gaoler to raise the convicted person’s hand to show the Judge that, as it was said, a fair mark had been made.
+It was the practice of the gaoler to raise the convicted person’s hand to show the judge that a fair mark had been made.
 It became the rule that before a prisoner was tried he was required to raise his hand so that it could be seen whether he bore the brand mark and was therefore a previous offender.